 If you consider replacing your old furnace this year, perhaps a heat pump is on your list of possibilities.
 But the question is: Is it a good idea?
-To hammer home the points, we will give our unbiased opinion so that you can prepare your home for the winter.
+To hammer home the points, we will give our unbiased opinion so that you can stay warm and cozy throughout the winter.

 Old Furnace vs. Heat Pump When it comes to heating, a furnace is considered the workhorse of every home.
 Many homeowners in Arlington, TX and surrounding areas are using furnaces rather than the other types of heating units.
 For decades, furnaces had maintained their reputation in home heating.
 Also, they have a longer lifespan than other heating units.
 They can last longer if they receive regular maintenance, and those electric models can last even longer and can combat even the most extreme cold weather conditions.
 However, when it comes to making a big change in the HVAC system, many homeowners might turn to heat pumps instead of furnaces.
 Heat pumps are electrically-powered systems that operate like split A/C and are using a similar set of ducts in distributing the air.
 The good thing about heat pumps is that they can work both as heating and cooling via switched operation.
 So, which one do you think is better?
 If you are still undecided, continue reading…

 Factors to Consider When Using Heat Pumps It is wise to switch to heat pumps if your home does not use natural gas and your existing furnace is electrically-operated.
 Although heat pumps also run on electricity, they use lesser energy compared to furnaces in the heating mode.
 Opting for heat pumps is better if your A/C has already reached the end of its lifespan.
 In a single installation, you can have both heating and cooling, making heat pumps the most cost-friendly solution.